What is your best place to live in Mexico?

 Step 1: Write the next chapter in your book of life

 You need to design your life in Mexico before you take the next step.
 You need to write a few paragraphs about your new life.
 Who is this new person you are going to be in Mexico?
 What will they want to do each day?
 What sort of environment will they flourish in?
 Then you need to research places in Mexico that will provide the best backdrop.
 Is it a white sand beach?
-Is it a colonial city center with cobblestone streets.
-Is it cool year round or does it have seasons?
-Is it a large city with cultural possibilities or a small village next to a lake in the mountains.
-Here are three examples that could help you focus the next chapter in your life
+Is it a colonial city center with cobblestone streets?
+Is it cool year-round or does it have seasons?
+Is it a large city with cultural possibilities or a small village next to a lake in the mountains?
+Here are three examples that could help you focus on the next chapter in your life

 People are not all the same.
 They feel comfortable in different environments.
-You need to design the next chapter of your life based upon what you like.
-A place that satisfies your vacation needs may not be enough for year round living.
+You need to design the next chapter of your life based on what you like.
+A place that satisfies your vacation needs may not be enough for year-round living.

 Here is what I was looking for in Mexico:

 - I want to live somewhere where there are other foreigners, preferably some that also speak English.

 - I want to live in a place that is within 1 hours drive of decent healthcare.